ansible-collections/community.hashi_vault/docs/docsite/rst/contributor_guide.rst

 Contributor guide
 *****************

-This guide aims to help PR authors contribute to the ``community.hashi_vault`` collection.
+This guide aims to help anyone who wishes to contribute to the ``community.hashi_vault`` collection.

 .. note::

-	This guide is a work-in-progress and should not be considered complete.
-Check back often as we fill out more details based on experience and feedback, and please let us know how this guide can be improved by opening a `GitHub issue in the repository <https://github.com/ansible-collections/community.hashi_vault/issues>`_.
+	This guide can be improved with your help!
+Open a `GitHub issue in the repository <https://github.com/ansible-collections/community.hashi_vault/issues>`_ or contribute directly by following the instructions below.

 .. contents::